Eastside Primetimers have published our latest Good Merger Index, our comprehensive look at charity mergers and consolidation activity.

 However, we note three interesting ‘hotspots’ of activity with their own unique drivers – federated charities, supported housing and mental health – and these together comprised 36% of the total of mergers in 2016/17.
 Interviews conducted by Eastside Primetimers with chief executives in this space uncovered how these types of organisations are partnering for impact in the face of constraints on state funding, welfare reforms, rent caps in the housing sector and regulatory pressures.

 Two developments are also worth watching in the field of not-for-profit mergers.
 One is the new Charity Governance Code, which in the past year has gone some way towards clarifying the obligations of trustees around considering merger or closure.
 And Eastside Primetimers has been working with the Social Investment Business and a group of funders on the development of the Merger Turnaround Fund to support charities undertaking merger.
 It will be important to see whether these initiatives take off and have an impact in 2018.

-We’re keen to hear feedback from you on the Good Merger Index – please leave your name, email and any comments here.
-Note that your details will not be passed on to any third parties.
+We’re keen to hear feedback from you on the Good Merger Index – you can contact us here.